mkerle/config-template/README.md

 Using the `DefaultTemplateDefinition` a variable can be defined using double curly braces surrounding the variable.

 In a JSON template the variable will be defined as the value of a key in a `dict` or simply as a value in a list.
 The variable should be defined as a `str` and therefore enclosed in quotes.
+During the rendering of a template, any variable replacements will take on the type returned from the variable.

 Examples: